aacebedo/dnsdock/readme.md

 `com.dnsdock.ignore` label.

-You can force the value of the IP address returned in the DNS record with the `com.dnsdock.ip_address` label.
+You can force the value of the IP address returned in the DNS record with the `com.dnsdock.ip_addr` label.
 This can be useful if you have a reverse proxy such as traefik in a container with mapped port and you want to redirect your clients to the front server instead of an internal docker container ip address.

 #### OSX Usage